austindkoenig/Human-Activity-Recognition/README.md

 | Use_telephone | 13 | 0.015495 | 125 | 9318 |
 | Walk | 100 | 0.11919 | 125 | 9318 |

+Notice that a few of the classes represent fewer than five percent of the entire dataset whereas others account for around ten percent.
+Proposed solutions:
+- Simply remove undersized classes
+- Oversample undersized classes

 ## Acknowledgments